samcambridge/vim-zsh-customization/README.md

-# Vim and zsh customization
+# Purpose

-This is a repository to show how to customize your dev-box environment with your own dotfiles and packages.
+Customize your dev-box env with your own dotfiles and packages.

-In this example the dotfiles are taken from an external github repo.
-If you want to put your `.` files directly, use `home` directory.
+Here, dotfiles are taken from an external github repo.

+This installation sets up bundled `vim` and `zsh`

-Zsh gets charged with powerlevel10k here.
+Zsh gets charged with `powerlevel10k`.

-After you ssh to your dev-box, type `zsh` or in your .ssh/config add:
+After you ssh to your dev-box, type `zsh` and enjoy.

+You can also add the last two lines to your `.ssh/config`:
 ```
-Host dev-box
+Host my-dev-box
     HostName 1.2.3.4
     RequestTTY yes
     RemoteCommand zsh